 4. Synyster Gates

 After that, I don't really care.
-But any person with an actual brain for music knows that Slash, Jimi and Stevie need to be at the top of the list.
+But any person with an actual brain for music knows that Slash, Jimi, and Stevie need to be at the top of the list.
 Come on.
 Syn is the best of the modern guitar players.
 That's why he should be 4th, behind the greats.

 Joe is underrated by those who are nostalgic about their music.
 I've always been a Clapton fan and will continue to be.
-JB is all that and more in my humble opinion.
+JB is all that and more, in my humble opinion.

 Just go see him live and tell me he is not number 1.
 He has such an incredible range.
 Supreme talent.

 The most technical electric guitarist... ever.
-Steve Vai may not be as flash as the likes of John Petrucci and Paul Gilbert, but when he does go flat-out, he's untouchable.
+Steve Vai may not be as flashy as the likes of John Petrucci and Paul Gilbert, but when he does go flat-out, he's untouchable.
 Vai has mastered every technique imaginable, but still has soul.
-'Passion and Warfare' and 'The Ultra Zone' are must haves.
+Passion and Warfare and The Ultra Zone are must-haves.

 Steve Vai is amazing.
-Definitely the worlds best
+Definitely the world's best.

 I have only a question for you guys: